-There are a lot of people talking about Mag 07, so we delved into the ingredients, side effects, customer service and scientific research.
+It’s been a long journey but I feel I’m now qualified to advise you on whether or not to take MagO7.
+We delved into the ingredients, side effects, customer service and scientific research.
 Additionally, we scrutinized hundreds of consumer comments and reviews.
 We then refined and condensed to give you the info you need.

-First off, Mag 07 ingredients include ozonated magnesium oxide and potassium citrate.
-The recommended serving is up to five capsules prior to bed for 10 days, which supposedly increases weight-loss.
-One of the benefits is the availability of the supplement.
+First off, MagO7 is a digestive system cleanser.The ingredients are elemental magnesium and potassium .
+The recommended serving is up to five capsules per day, prior to bed, for 10 days.
+The supplement supposedly cleanses the body and possibly helps you lose weight.
+One of the benefits is product availability.

-MagO7 was introduced by NHR Premium Health.l It appears as if the company doesn’t use artificial ingredients, a good start.
+MagO7 was introduced by Aerobic Life; a company that was founded in 1980.
 Customers can buy the product on the official website and through trusted retailers.
 We do like that we found some positive comments and there’s a favorable BBB rating, but read on…

-Our first concern deals with Mag 07 side effects.
+Our first concern deals with MagO7 side effects.
 “Magnesium and potassium are often used in laxative or diuretic supplements,” said our Research Editor.
 “You should not take a product like this for more than a couple days as there are issues associated with long-term use.”

-Dieters Say it Just Doesn’t Work
+Just Doesn’t Work – “Say Dieters”

-Based upon some consumer comments, the Mag 07 ingredients aren’t effective.
+Based upon some consumer comments, the MagO7 ingredients aren’t effective.
 “I tried two bottles as directed for constipation.
 It did not work for me,” said a consumer.

 “The first night I tried 3 pills and nothing happened, so the next night I tried 6 again nothing, 3rd night I tried 4 and drank even more water than normal and nothing,” commented a customer.

 “I took these for a week and they didn’t work for me,” said a dieter.

 Not every user is going to see results, but there have to be a few, right?
 According to one person that did see a change, “I noticed a little weight loss.”